ToolPRM: Fine-Grained Inference Scaling of Structured Outputs for Function Calling: Experiments

 \subsection{Experiment Setups}

-\subsubsection{Datasets.}
+\paragraph{Datasets.}

-To train and validate our proposed ToolPRM for function calling, we process and annotate the xlam-function-calling-60k~\cite{liu2024apigen} and xlam-irrelevance-7.5k~\cite{lin2024hammerrobustfunctioncallingondevice} datasets using a well-designed pipeline, as detailed in Section~\ref{sec:methodology}.
+To evaluate our proposed ToolPRM for function calling, we process and annotate the xlam-function-calling-60k~\cite{liu2024apigen} and xlam-irrelevance-7.5k~\cite{lin2024hammerrobustfunctioncallingondevice} datasets using a well designed pipeline, as detailed in Section ``Methodology''.
 We report the dataset statistics in Table~\ref{tab:dataset_statistics}.
 The resulting annotated dataset exhibits an average of 6.25 step labels per sample, culminating in a total of 192,061 samples.
-The integration of function masking techniques further expands the dataset size to 4~5 times, bringing it to a scale that surpasses typical datasets for Math PRM development, such as OpenAI's publicly available prm800k dataset~\cite{lightman2023letsverifystepstep}.
+The integration of function masking techniques further expands the dataset size to 4 to 5 times, bringing it to a scale that surpasses typical datasets for Math PRM development, such as OpenAI's publicly available prm800k dataset~\cite{lightman2023letsverifystepstep}.

 Note that our constructed dataset above is used to train and validate the predictive accuracy of reward models.
-To further validate the effectiveness of our inference scaling strategy using ToolPRM, we adopt two function calling benchmarks: BFCL (Berkeley Function Calling Leaderboard)~\cite{berkeley-function-calling-leaderboard} and ToolAlpaca~\cite{tang2023toolalpaca}.
+To further validate the effectiveness of our inference scaling strategy using ToolPRM, we adopt two function-calling benchmarks: BFCL (Berkeley Function Calling Leaderboard)~\cite{berkeley-function-calling-leaderboard} and ToolAlpaca~\cite{tang2023toolalpaca}.
 Following previous works~\cite{abdelaziz2024granite,lin2024hammerrobustfunctioncallingondevice}, we use abstract-syntax-tree-based (AST-based) accuracy as the metric for BFCL, and employ F1 scores of both API selection and parameter value assignment for ToolAlpaca.